XEMBIFY FAQs

 • 0 serious bacterial infections1*†

-• Less than 3 days of missed work/school1
+• Fewer than 3 days of missed work/school due to infection1

 • 0 hospitalizations due to infections1†